TadashiDevs/tadacloud-dns-manager/README.md

    - Zone Resources: Include → All zones
 5. Client IP Filtering: Leave empty (do not add anything)
 6. TTL: Set Start Date to today and leave End Date empty
-7. Copy your API Token and your Account ID (found on your Dashboard sidebar)
+7. Copy your API Token and your Account ID
+   (Account ID is on the right sidebar of your Dashboard)

-🔒 **Security:** Your credentials (API Token and Account ID) are encrypted and stored securely in your OS keychain via VS Code SecretStorage.
+🔒 **Your credentials are encrypted and stored securely in your OS keychain via VS Code SecretStorage.**

-**⚠️ Important:** Both API Token and Account ID are required for adding domains.
+⚠️ **Important:** Both API Token and Account ID are required!

-**⚠️ Do NOT use Global API Key** - use API Token only!
+⚠️ **Do NOT use Global API Key** - use API Token only!

 ### Managing Accounts